bsaphier/react-redux-webaudio/README.md

 # react-redux-webaudio

-The [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), thinly wrapped for easy integration with React-Redux.
+###### The [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), thinly wrapped for easy integration with React-Redux.

-# this package is still in progress, does not include any tests and is subject to change...

-## Installation
+#### Installation:
 ```bash
 npm i react-redux-webaudio
 ```

-## Documentation

-### RRWAEngine
-* The React component.

-### webAudioReducer
-* The reducer.
+---

-### actions
+### **Documentation**
-* Do stuff.

-#

-* include webAudioReducer as one of the reducers in your redux store
+- React-Redux-Webaudio consists of two main parts: a Redux reducer and a React component.
+- Only one action is required for almost any scenario: emit.
+Pass the emit action an array or a callback function.
+The callback which will be pushed on to a queue of audio "*events*".
+If emit is given an array, the array will be concatenated with the current queue of audio "*events*".

+The package contains three main modules:
+  - **webAudioReducer** – *The reducer.*
+  - **actions** ––––––––––– *The module containing Redux action-creators.
+You only need emit.*
+  - **RRWAEngine** ––––– *The React component.*

 ```javascript
 const rootReducer = combineReducers({
   ...